You want smart political talk without the meltdowns?

 Don't worry about it.

-There was a guy that worked for Brian Epstein who told me I said, Well, what did you do?
+There was a guy that worked for Brian Epstein who told me, I said, well, what did you do?

-All he said, I spent every day bringing a doctor back to this 'cause one of them or two of them had some disease and uh the doctor would cure and I had to bring the doctor back every day.
+He said, I spent every day bringing a doctor back to this because one of them or two of them had some disease and the doctor would cure it.

 Wow.